se-edu/collate/docs/Developer-Guide.md

 ## `Storage` Class
-`Storage` is a simple class that has one public method which takes in a list of lines and saves them to a local file in a default folder.
-This default folder is defined in this class.
+`Storage` is a simple class that has one public method which takes in a list of lines and saves them to a local file in the a specified output folder.
+This output folder is specified in the constructor.

 The current implementation saves collated data in Markdown files.
 These files are human-readable and editable, and utilises syntax from [Github Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/).